 With Policy Manager, racks can be created to allow different policies to apply to different groups.
-When reporting, you might wish to see how traffic is being handled differently across racks.
-Creating custom reports to show information related to a specific rack is easy to accomplish.
+When reporting, see how traffic is being handled differently across racks.
+Creating custom reports to show information related to a specific rack is easy.

-For this example we'll use Application Control Top Flagged Applications, but this same procedure would apply for any other application or report.
-This is intended to be a rough outline of the procedure; adjust as needed.
+We'll use Application Control Top Flagged Applications for this example, but this same procedure would apply to any other application or report.
+This is intended to be a rough procedure outline; adjust as needed.